Bai Jingting: 2020-2021: Breakthrough

 In 2020, Bai got his breakthrough playing a young intern in the acclaimed Chinese remake of South Korean series Misaeng, titled Ordinary Glory, which garnered significant recognition.
 He debuted as lead in the romance drama Irreplaceable Love.
 His interactive mini series Target Person was acclaimed on Douban and Zhihu.

-In 2021, Bai's popularity surged when he starred as SWAT captain "Xing Kelei" in the military medical romance drama You Are My Hero, which ranked 1st and gained over 1.35B views on Tencent.
-His sports series Ping Pong, about a table tennis player, and the family series Octogenarians And The 90s, focused on elderly care, were listed in the 32nd Huading Awards 'Top 100 Chinese TV Series Satisfaction Survey'.
+In 2021, Bai's popularity surged when he starred as SWAT captain "Xing Kelei" in the military medical romance drama You Are My Hero, which ranked 1st and gained over 1.5B views on Tencent.
+His table tennis series Ping Pong, light-hearted elderly care series Octogenarians And The 90s, and contemporary reportage drama New Generation were listed in the 32nd Huading Awards 'Top 100 Chinese TV Series Satisfaction Survey'.

 2022 onwards: rising popularity

 In 2022, Bai starred as "Xiao Heyun" in Reset, a time loop series.
-It exceeded 1.8B views on Tencent Video, achieved 30,000 popularity index, and earned him 1st rank in the "Character Index List".
-His historical series New Life Begins and Destined, were internationally successful, becoming the fastest dramas on iQIYI to reach the 10,000 popularity index.
-In 2024, his period drama Always On The Move, where he plays a railway police officer, broke prime-time records with a 4% CVB rating, the highest in CCTV-8 history.
-He gained recognition on the acclaimed variety show Natural High.
+It exceeded 2B views on Tencent, achieved 30,000 popularity index, and earned him 1st rank in the 'Character Index List'.
+In 2023, he achieved major success with the historical dramas New Life Begins and Destined, the fastest to reach the 10,000 popularity index on iQIYI.
+In 2024, his railway police drama Always On The Move won '40 Years of Masterpieces' at the '2025 Beijing Television & Arts Innovation Awards'.
+He gained recognition on the acclaimed reality show Natural High.

 In 2025, Bai starred in The First Frost as "Sang Yan", an adaptation of Zhu Yi romantic novel, which ranked 6th worldwide in Netflix.
-It achieved 10,000 popularity index within 2 days on Youku, and earned him 'Top Artist in the Global Market'.
+It achieved fastest 10,000 popularity index on Youku, and earned him 'Top Artist in the Global Market'.
 His series Mobius ranked among Netflix 'Top 10 Shows' notably across South Asia.
+In 2026, his satirical superhero comedy film Keep Real grossed over ¥ 100M within a week and earned positive reviews.